Coroventis Coroflow Cardiovascular System

 Complete Hemodynamic Assessment

-With intuitive functionality, the Coroventis CoroFlow Cardiovascular System with Abbott's PressureWire™ X Guidewire provides a broad spectrum of physiology data—to allow interventional cardiologists (ICs) to assess epicardial vessels, microvasculature, and ventricular function.
+With intuitive functionality, the CoroFlow Cardiovascular System with the PressureWire™ X Guidewire provides full physiology data—enabling interventional cardiologists to assess both epicardial vessels and the microvasculature.3-5

 Epicardial Assessment